 For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
 Further, professional standards require us to also communicate the effect of uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements as a whole and each applicable opinion unit.
-Management has corrected all identified material misstatements.
+At December 31, 2023, the County's County Road Fund inventory was overstated, while the Road Machinery Fund and Landfill Fund inventory was understated due to the timing and processing of year-end invoices and inventory consumption.
+As a result, governmental funds' fund balance is overstated and proprietary fund net position is understated by an amount that is less than tolerable error, and therefore is not considered material to the financial statements as of December 31, 2023.

 In addition, professional standards require us to communicate to you all material corrected misstatements that were brought to the attention of management as a result of our audit procedures.
-The proposed adjusting journal entries for the year ended December 31, 2022 including those material misstatements that we identified as a result of our audit procedures, were brought to the attention of, and corrected by management, are attached to the management representation letter dated August 17, 2023 as Exhibit I (copy attached).
+No misstatements were identified by us as a result of our audit procedures that were considered material, either individually or in the aggregate, to the financial statements taken as a whole.